Jobsity/ReactChallenge/README.md

 - Expand the calendar to support more than the current month or year.
 - Properly handle overflow when multiple reminders appear on the same date.
-- Include the ability to delete one or all the reminders for a specific day.
 - Unit test the functionality: *Ability to add "*reminders*" (max.
 30 characters) for a day and time specified by the user.
 Also, include a city.*

 ## Considerations